files-community/Website/src/routes/docs/contributing/code-style/+page.md

 16. Add letter suffix to number values: `0.1d`, `100000000000L`, `1.1f`
 17. Do not use `RelayCommand<Type>`, rather rely on `ICommand`
 18. Any class that implements `IDisposable` must also contain a field `private bool _disposed;`
-19. You are obliged to use [XAML Styler](https://marketplace.visualstudio.com/items?itemName=TeamXavalon.XAMLStyler2022) for styling XAML
-20. Follow single-responsibility principle in classes, modules, and methods
+19. Follow single-responsibility principle in classes, modules, and methods

 ### 4. Class structure